Healthy Homes Assessment Fairfield

 Fairfield Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about what’s inside the building it is also about the outside.
-You must make sure there is somewhere for surface, rain or ground water and prevent it from getting inside.
-When it is damp and moisture, it is frequently not apparent that it can become a big problem and end up causing damages to your investment and affecting your tenant’s health.
+Keeping your rental property safe from water damage isn’t only about the inside it is also about the outside.
+You must ensure there is somewhere for surface and underground water to flow and also stop it from getting into the building.
+When it is damp and moisture, it’s typically not apparent that it can become a big problem that can cause damage to your investment and harming the tenant’s well-being.

-Rental properties should be equipped with effective drainage to remove the stormwater and surface waters and ground water, which includes an appropriate runoff or outfall.
-Making sure the water has a location to go, and it can’t linger underneath the buildings is an essential part of keeping your property dry.
+Rental properties require to be equipped with effective drainage to get rid of rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a location to go and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between the floor and the soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.
+In addition to a drainage system to prevent the ingress of moisture, if your rental is enclosed between the floor and the soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from accumulating into the property.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is typically a sheet of polythene that is placed over the ground to stop any moisture in the ground from rising into the structure.
+It also helps prevent from causing damage to the flooring insulation.

 Learn more about The Healthy Homes moisture ingress and drainage quality.